Chagurin: History and profile

 In August 1993 the title of the magazine was changed into its current name, Chagurin.
 The goal of the magazine is to educate the next generation of Japan Agricultural Cooperative (or "JA") members.
 The magazine is difficult to find in the average bookstore in Japan, but it can be purchased at any local JA office.
-Clear submission guidelines for the children of the magazine's readers are available at any local JA office as well.
-The contents of Chagurin are intended to be similar to the educational magazines published by Shogakukan up through the 1960s, and has received a recommendation from the National PTA of Japan.
+The contents of Chagurin are similar to the educational magazines published by Shogakukan up through the 1960s, and the magazine has been recommended by the National PTA of Japan since 1994.

+The magazine has admitted to publishing "some errors in scope and fact" and "exaggeration" in at least one article titled “Children of America, the Poverty Superpower”.
 Like other magazines aimed at children, it includes a variety of manga.
-However, the manga found in Chagurin tends to be fairly mainstream, non-controversial, and is not generally collected in tankōbon format (Doraemon and Kiteretsu Daihyakka being exceptions).
+However, the manga found in Chagurin tends to be fairly mainstream, non-controversial, and are not generally collected in tankōbon format (Doraemon and Kiteretsu Daihyakka being exceptions).